fish-shell/fish-shell/doc_src/language.rst

 As a convenience, the redirection ``&>`` can be used to direct both stdout and stderr to the same destination.
 For example, ``echo hello &> all_output.txt`` redirects both stdout and stderr to the file ``all_output.txt``.
 This is equivalent to ``echo hello > all_output.txt 2>&1``.

-Any arbitrary file descriptor can used in a redirection by prefixing the redirection with the FD number.
+Any arbitrary file descriptor can be used in a redirection by prefixing the redirection with the FD number.

 - To redirect the input of descriptor N, use ``N<DESTINATION``.
 - To redirect the output of descriptor N, use ``N>DESTINATION``.